You are here:

 We offer a 40-Hour Oregon Certified Medicolegal Death Investigator Course.
 This course is a standardized training program following national guidelines for death investigations developed by the National Institute of Justice.

-The course is offered to the following groups in this priority order: Medical Examiners, Full-time Deputy Medical Examiners, District Attorneys, Part-time Deputy Medical Examiners, Attorneys, Law enforcement and Medical Professionals.
+The course is offered to the following groups in this priority order: Medical Examiners, Full-time Medicolegal Death Investigators, District Attorneys, Part-time Medicolegal Death Investigators, Attorneys, Law enforcement and Medical Professionals.

-Typically the course is offered once a year at our Clackamas, Oregon location.
 The course is free, but students are responsible for books, travel, per diem, lodging, etc. This year's course has been scheduled for July 22nd - July 26th.

 We will update this space with further information and application details as it becomes available.